 - Stealing and appropriation of research ideas, data, or plagiarism.

 - Closed interests where errors can lie hidden and poor quality is accepted.

 - Poor standards in archaeological or historical research.

 - Closed or restricted access to archaeological information, collections, or resources.

 Our Core Values

 - The home for our activities should be an independent organisation.

 - To be transparent and open.

-- Our activities should be through positive encouragement and co-operation that facilitates individuals and organisations to work, participate and collaborate as equals alongside other contributors within the broader archaeological community.
+- Our activities should be through positive encouragement and co-operation that facilitates individuals and organisations to work, participate, and collaborate as equals alongside other contributors within the broader archaeological and historical community.